Wilcolab/Anythink-Market-clekt/readme.md

 ## First setup

 **[TODO 05/01/2018 @vanessa-cooper]:** _It's been a while since anyone ran a fresh copy of this repo.
 I think it's worth documenting the steps needed to install and run the repo on a new machine?_

+For first setup of the environment of your machine, make sure to first download docker.
+After docker is downloaded, open the codebase in the root dir.
+From here, open a terminal (still in the root dir) and run docker -v to confirm docker installed.

+Next, run docker-compose up
+This will build the container, and then you can check if it built successfully by going to http://localhost:3000/api/ping

+Then you can go to http://localhost:3001/register and register an account.